Blowing Rock residents hear the 2019 State of the Town

 “It’s hard to continue economic growth without destroying the charm of this place,” Hardin said.

-The Village Foundation of Blowing Rock was commended for the installation of the new “Welcome to Blowing Rock” sign on U.S. 221, which Hardin said will soon have planters, as well as future projects such as the Laurel Lane median facelift, a Sunset Drive Gateway (not part of the current Sunset Drive streetscape) and a Broyhill Park connector behind the American Legion Hall.
+The Village Foundation of Blowing Rock was commended for the installation of the new “Welcome to Blowing Rock” sign on U.S. 221, which Hardin said will soon have planters, as well as future projects such as the Laurel Lane median facelift, a Sunset Drive gateway (not part of the current Sunset Drive streetscape project) and a Broyhill Park connector behind the American Legion Hall.

 Sellers said the Memorial Park revitalization, which has been ongoing since the old trees were removed in spring 2018, will be completed in spring 2020.

-Along with commenting on several other projects, Sellers commended the rise in artistic events.
+Along with commenting on several other projects, Sellers commended the rise in arts events.

 “We’re bringing the arts back to the community,” Sellers said.

 Going forward, Sellers said a priority going forward will be parking, noting the lack of options in town.
-The item in on the tentative agenda for the town council’s January retreat.
+The item is on the tentative agenda for the town council’s January retreat.

 (0) comments